Fjakob/high-frequency-cloud-robotics/README.md

 ./build/local_controller
 ```

+Make sure that the robot FCI is enabled and in execution mode.
 The code will terminate after the run time, specified by the configuration file.

 Try running the setup using different configurations and try to impose artificial delay using [tcgui](https://github.com/tum-lkn/tcgui).